ChanBos/Shopping-Cart/README.md

 4. Remove an item by clicking on the "Remove" button on the right of the item listing.
 An alert will display confirming that the product was removed and the total will be updated accordingly.

 5. Clear the entire cart by clicking on the "Clear Cart" button at the right-hand bottom of the page.
+An alert will confirm that the cart has been cleared.

 6. Select either collection or delivery by clicking on the radio buttons on the left-hand side of the listed item.
 If the delivery method is selected, but no option is selected, an alert will notify you that a selection needs to be made.